-Inverclyde Council Education Services adopts a nurturing and restorative approach to promoting positive relationships and behaviour in our establishments.
+Inverclyde Council Education Service adopts a nurturing and restorative approach to promoting positive relationships and behaviour in our establishments.
 Staff development continues in this area and over time we expect all schools to adopt this approach.
-Inverclyde education staff will be trained in: attachment theory, nurture approaches, restorative approaches and solution oriented methods.
-Although all schools will have access to the training, establishments can begin to use restorative and nurturing approaches making use of basic principles and suggested resources.
+Inverclyde education staff are offered training in: attachment theory, nurture approaches, restorative approaches and solution oriented methods.
+Although all schools will have access to the training, establishments have started to use restorative and nurturing approaches making use of basic principles and suggested resources.
+In recognition that 'stand-alone' training has limitations to impact and outcome, it is expected that establishments prioritise training to match the expectations raised in their improvement planning process.

-Nurture staff, the PRPB working group and Educational Psychology Services can all be contacted for advice and guidance.
+Nurture staff, the PRPB working group and Inverclyde Educational Psychology Service can all be contacted for advice and guidance.